SHaroonShah/Readme-Developers-Hub---Production/recipes/process-shipments-created-with-the-action-process.md

 ---
 title: Process shipment created with the action “Process”
 description: >-
-  Create a shipment, generate the tracking number, and get the labels in the response.
+  Create a shipment, generate the tracking number, print the label for each package in the shipment, and get the labels in the response.
 hidden: false
 recipe:
   color: '#939495'